 The exponential growth in Victorian Belfast led to the foundation of other philanthropic bodies who also sought to address disadvantage and by 1882 the last child had left the Poor House.
 For over a century Clifton House was a residential and nursing home, but the new millennium saw the renovation of the old Poor House to incorporate a heritage and conference centre, which operates as the social enterprise of the charity today.
 The redevelopment also included a residential home and sheltered accommodation apartments in Clifton House.
 Today, these care facilities are operated by Radius Housing.

-Our Heritage Centre is operated as a social enterprise, creating an income stream for Belfast Charitable Society.
+Clifton House Centre is operated as a social enterprise, creating an income stream for Belfast Charitable Society.
 Our aim is to ‘make the past our future’ by informing visitors of our long charitable history in order to encourage future philanthropy.

 Facilitating care for older people